Q: How much time does my group need?

 Q: What if I need to Cancel?

 A: Programs go rain or shine.
 On rare occasions we cancel due to severe weather.
-You may reschedule or receive a full refund.
-Cancellations are requested to be within 48 hours of the scheduled date.
 If you find that a cancellation may be in order, please try to consider all possible alternatives.
 If it becomes a necessity, BOLD is happy to reschedule for another time.
 If you cancel or decrease your numbers:

 - At least 30 days before your program: 100% refund

-- 4-5 days before your program: security deposit and/or Early payment discounted rate is non-refundable.
+- Less than 30 days before your program: security deposit and/or Early payment discounted rate is non-refundable.
 All other payments: 50% refund

 - Less than 5 days before the program: No refund NOTE: A deposit is due 30 days before your program to reserve your training date.